Quinoa Stew with Beef

 • Store: Refrigerate in an airtight container for up to 5 days.

 • Freeze: Fully cook, cool completely and freeze in an airtight container for up to 3 months.
-Thaw on a stovetop with a splash of water covered on low.
+Thaw in the fridge overnight.

 Nutrition